Affiliate links on Android Authority may earn us a commission. Learn more.

 Google has been slowly rebranding its smart home devices under the Google Nest moniker.
-One of the latest additions to the growing family is the Google Nest Wifi — the successor to the Google Wifi mesh router that launched back in 2016.
+One of the latest additions to the growing family is the Google Nest Wifi — the successor to the Google Wifi mesh router launched in 2016.

 The original Google Wifi was widely praised for its simplicity in extending network coverage between rooms through multiple units.
 Google says the Nest Wifi is better in every way, with higher specs and some optional new smart home features.

-Is it worth upgrading to the Nest Wifi if you already have a Google Wifi?
+Is it worth upgrading to the Nest Wifi if you already have Google Wifi?
 What are the differences between the two mesh routers?
 Find out in this Google Nest Wifi vs Google Wifi comparison!

 Is the Google Nest Wifi faster than Google Wifi?

 In a word: Yes